 Parker and Kelcie got grilled cheese sandwiches with vegetable sides.
 I was hoping to get a picture of them in an awkward eating pose,

 but they both turned out to be poised, interesting and, really, charming, so I was distracted and missed my chance.

-The food was pretty good.
-The barbecue had a nice flavor, and while it’s not in the top rank in Alabama, it would be the best in town if it were in DC, or within 100 miles.
+The food was good and tasty.
+The barbecue had a very nice flavor, and while it’s not in the very top rank in Alabama, it would be by far the best in town if it were in DC, or within 100 miles.
 It got an honorable mention in The Best Barbecue Place in Every Alabama County.
 (Anniston is in Calhoun County.)
-The greens and blackeyed peas were good, but the cornbread was on the dry side.
+The greens and black eyed peas were very good, but the cornbread was on the dry side.
 It would have been okay if there had been a lot more pot likker with the greens.
 The macaroni and cheese was average for Alabama, which means it was quite good.
 The green beans and the fried green tomatoes looked great.

-All in all, if I got hungry passing through Anniston on a more leisurely trip, and Rena and family weren’t available, I probably would head on up the road to try Cooter Brown’s Rib Shack (rated the best in Calhoun County), or take a second run at the Rocket Drive-In, home of the fried macaroni and cheese.
+All in all, if I got hungry for barbecue passing through Anniston on a more leisurely trip, and Rena and family weren’t available, I’d have to think about heading on up the road to try Cooter Brown’s Rib Shack (rated the best in Calhoun County), or taking a second run at the Rocket Drive-In, home of the fried macaroni and cheese.
 Both are in Jacksonville, just north of Anniston.

 Betty’s full of all sorts of people at lunch.
 It’s a great place to get together with a friend you haven’t seen in a while.
 And ultimately, the meal mattered less than seeing Rena, who is a lovely person, and meeting Kelcie and Parker, both of whom exceeded their Facebook billings — which is oh so rare.
 I’d have been happy to eat with them at McDonald’s … although I probably would have countered with a bid for Chick-fil-A.